 2pm – 3 hour kayak adventure with The Sailing Centre

-You’ve probably already noticed The Beach restaurant at Porthmellon Beach, just before the final incline before your reach Hugh Town when walking from Longstone Lodge: It’s here you’ll find The Sailing Centre.
+You’ve probably already noticed The Beach restaurant at Porthmellon Beach, just before the final incline before you reach Hugh Town when walking from Longstone Lodge: It’s here you’ll find The Sailing Centre.
 Offering a range of watersport activities including guided excursions and craft-only hire you can easily spend an hour or three floating about along the coast of St Mary’s.

-5:30pm – Walk back to Longstone Lodge to shower and
+5:30pm – Walk back to Longstone Lodge to shower and change

 8pm – Sunset supper at The Beach